-Foreign enterprises that direct their business towards the Norwegian market will at some point face Norwegian VAT regulations and must know how to deal with these.
-Learning the basics of Norwegian VAT regulations enables you to get the VAT deductions the enterprise is entitled to and can also help you to dodge expensive mistakes.
-Seeking assistance about VAT for foreign enterprises operating in Norway can save both time and money and help avoid unpleasant discussions with the tax authorities.
-Here are 7 frequently asked qustions
+Foreign businesses that direct their operations towards the Norwegian market will at some point face Norwegian VAT regulations and must know how to deal with these.
+Learning the basics of Norwegian VAT regulations enables you to get the VAT deductions your company is entitled to and can help you dodge expensive mistakes.
+Seeking assistance for your company to handle VAT in Norway can save time and money and help avoid unpleasant discussions with the tax authorities.
+In this blog, we'll present 7 frequently asked questions we often get from our customers.

-A foreign enterprise is liable to register for VAT once domestic VAT-able sales of goods or services exceed NOK 50 000 within a 12-month period.
+A foreign company in Norway is liable to register for VAT once its domestic VATable sales of goods or services exceed NOK 50,000 within a 12-month period.

 Note that there is a difference between sales to Norway and sales in Norway.
-Export sales of goods and service to Norway will not trigger a liability to register for VAT.
-However, if the enterprise is directed to the Norwegian market, such as websites tailored in Norwegian and targeting Norwegian customers, there are certain delivery terms, payments are made to a Norwegian bank account etc, there is a risk that the enterprise will be deemed VAT liable in Norway.
+Export sales of goods and services to Norway will not trigger a liability to register for VAT.
+However, suppose the enterprise is directed to the Norwegian market, such as websites tailored to Norwegian customers.
+In that case, there are certain delivery terms, payments are made to a Norwegian bank account etc, there is a risk that the enterprise will be deemed VAT liable in Norway.

 Registering for VAT is a two-step process.
-First regist the register is required.
-From this registration a business registration number will be assigned, which is necessary for all communication and reporting with the various authorities, such as the tax office, the Labour Inspection Authority and the Labour and Welfare Administration.
+First you must register your company in the register.
+From this registration, a business registration number will be assigned.
+This is necessary for all communication and reporting with the various authorities, such as the tax office, the Labour Inspection Authority, and the Labour and Welfare Administration.

 Once the business registration number is obtained, supplies of goods and services in Norway may start.